dev8infinity/dopad/README.md

 ## General

-- Put projects in separate folders
+- Put projects in separate folders and github actions X
 - Create project description
 - Create project how to deploy

 ### Frontend
 - image container with copy button X
-- file container with download button
+- file container with download button X
+- paste and upload of file
 - when a text is focused I can paste text into him, else paste at the end
 - when a text is focused I can paste image in the position choosen, to do this: you need to create a function to separate the inital Content into two and put the image content in between
 - copy button on the entire page to copy all text